al3jandrosg/cinder/doc/source/configuration/block-storage/drivers/emc-vmax-driver.rst

 - Remote Replication Suite
 - Total Productivity Pack

-OpenStack requires the Advanced Suite and the Local Replication Suite or the Total Productivity Pack (it includes the Advanced Suite and the Local Replication Suite) for the VMAX All Flash and Hybrid.
+The Dell EMC VMAX Cinder driver requires the Advanced Suite and the Local Replication Suite or the Total Productivity Pack (it includes the Advanced Suite and the Local Replication Suite) for the VMAX All Flash and Hybrid.

-Using the Remote Replication functionality will also require the Remote Replication Suite.
+Using VMAX Remote Replication functionality will also require the Remote Replication Suite.

 The storage system also requires a Unisphere for VMAX (SMC) eLicence.